ignacya/FlySearch/README.md

 Our environment is based on Unreal Engine 5, and we provide a Gymnasium-like interface to it.
 It can be used directly without the rest of the code in this repository.
 See `tutorials/01-environment.md` for examples.

+## Result analysis

+To read how to analyse logs from FlySearch, please see the `tutorials/02-result-analysis.md` file.

 ## Notes

 ### UE5 binary crashes